Forgejo Actions user guide

 • job: a sequential set of steps.

-• runner: the Forgejo runner daemon tasked to execute the workflows.
+• runner: the Forgejo runner daemon created to execute the workflows.

 • step: a command the runner is required to carry out.

-• workflow or task: a file in the .forgejo/workflows directory that contains jobs.
+• workflow: a file in the .forgejo/workflows directory containing jobs.

-• workspace is the directory where the files of the job are stored and shared between all steps.
+• workspace: the directory where the files of the job are stored and shared between all steps.